kaidez/kaidez.com/README.md

 ### Bower

 Bower itself treats Git as semi-hard dependency.
-Technically, speaking Bower can operate if Git is not installed locally, but this is not recommened. kaidez.com's Bower configurations are managed by the `.bowerrc` file stored in the site root.
+Technically, speaking Bower can operate if Git is not installed locally, but this is not recommend. kaidez.com's Bower configurations are managed by the `.bowerrc` file stored in the site root.
 The `bower.json` at the site root lists site dependencies, *not* things that Bower depends on.

 The above-mentioned `bower.json` file defines the site's packages in the `dependencies` object.
 These packages are core files such as [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/), [enquire.js](http://wicky.nillia.ms/enquire.js/), [jQuery](http://jquery.com/) and their respective dependencies.
 It's important to note that these files are "linked to" in the Bower registry and not actually "stored inside of it."